Spinal Cord Research Centre

 However, most UNIX systems do support remote X11 display (see below).

-Microsoft Windows XP & Vista Supported
+Microsoft Windows XP, Vista, 7, & 10 Supported

-While not strictly a native Windows application, our analysis-only package can now run under Cygwin/X on a Microsoft Windows XP or Vista system.
-You can also run a supported Linux system under Windows XP or Vista using various virtualization techniques.
-(Of the virtualization methods we've tested so far, the most promising is andLinux Beta 1, which runs a minimal Ubuntu 7.10 (Gutsy) system on a custom coLinux kernel running as a Windows system process, and displays using the Xming X11 server for Windows.)
-Either of these setups support our analysis-only package, which can also do networked data capture from a dedicated Linux-based capture server, but data capture from a Windows-based A/D board and driver is not supported.
-A Cygwin/X installation requires at least 500 MB of disk space.
-An andLinux installation requires at least 2.5 GB of disk space (for the minimal XFCE version), and will continually tie up about 200 MB (minimum) of RAM for the Linux system, so you should have at least 1 GB of system RAM (2 GB recommended) on your Windows machine to run this.
+While not strictly a native Windows application, our analysis-only package can now run under Cygwin/X on a Microsoft Windows XP, Vista, 7 or 10 system.
+You can also run a supported Linux system under Windows XP, Vista, 7 or 10 using various virtualization techniques.
+Either of these setups support our analysis-only package, which can also do networked data capture from a dedicated Linux-based capture server.
+Data capture from a Windows-based National Instruments A/D board or USB device and driver is now supported as well, though only tested with the NI USB-6210 so far.
+A Cygwin/X installation requires at least 700 MB of disk space.
+We previously supported the "andLinux" virtualization method under Windows, but this is no longer supported as it hasn't been updated in quite some time.
 These setups are described in more detail in our tutorial 19 (Analyze Anywhere).

 Also, Windows systems do support remote X11 display (see below).